 Required: No

-Description: This begins a section in [Component] that contains one line of data for die pads supply nodes.
-IBIS assumes that for I/O pins (pins that have a Model_name that is not POWER, GND or NC), there is a one to one correspondence between a Pin, Die Pad and Buffer I/O. There are no such assumptions for POWER and GND pins.
+Description: This begins a section in [Component] that contains one line of data assigning die pads as supply nodes.
+IBIS assumes that for I/O pins (pins that have a Model_name that is not POWER, GND or NC), there is a one-to-one correspondence between a Pin, a Die Pad and the Buffer I/O connection point.
+There are no such assumptions for POWER and GND pins.
 A POWER or GND Signal_name may have a different number of Pin nodes, die pad nodes and buffer nodes.
-If the model maker chooses to make separate package and on-die power distribution networks (PDN), then he must supply a list of nodes (and their associated Signal_name) that can be used to mate the package and on-die PDN models.
+If the model maker chooses to make separate package and on-die power distribution networks (PDN), then he shall supply a list of nodes (and their associated Signal_name) that can be used to mate the package and on-die PDN models.

-Sub-Params: ?
+Sub-Params: None

-Usage Rules: TBD
+Usage Rules: Arguments under the [Die Supply Pads] keyword consist of two strings per line, where the strings define a die pad node name and a corresponding Signal_name, in that order.
+Signal_names may appear multiple times, but die pad node names may appear only once each under the [Die Supply Pads] keyword.

 Other Notes: The data in this section consists of a list of die pad node names and their corresponding Signal_names that can be used to mate package and on-die PDN networks.